-Conway Hall Library and Archives has its beginnings back in 1886 when our Ethical Society first began collecting books for the betterment of its membership.
+Conway Hall Library & Archives has its beginnings back in 1886 when our Ethical Society first began collecting books for the betterment of its membership.
 In keeping with the Society’s thirst for knowledge and understanding of the world and our place within it, we are developing our digital collections and sharing them beyond the confines of our building.

 Explore the history of the buildings that have sheltered Conway Hall Ethical Society and the spaces that we have called home by viewing our digitised archive collection, Architecture and Place.